Unbased rational homotopy theory: a Lie algebra approach: Model category of curved Lie algebras

 \subsection{Model structure}

-The category $\curvedLie_*$ will now be endowed with a model structure that will be shown to be Quillen equivalent (via the functors defined in Section \ref{sec_adjoint}) to the model category of unital cdgas given by Hinich \cite{hinich_homo_alg}.
+The category $\curvedLie_*$ will now be endowed with a model structure that will be shown to be Quillen equivalent (via the contravariant functors defined in Section \ref{sec_adjoint}) to the model category of unital cdgas given by Hinich \cite{hinich_homo_alg}.
+For completeness, first recall the model structure given by Hinich.

+\begin{theorem}[Hinich] The category of unital cdgas is a closed model category where a morphism is \begin{itemize} \item a weak equivalence if, and only if, it is a quasi-isomorphism; \item a fibration if, and only if, it is surjective; \item a cofibration if, and only if, it has the LLP with respect to all acyclic fibrations. \end{itemize} \end{theorem}

-\begin{definition} A morphism $(f,\alpha):\mathfrak{g}\to\mathfrak{h}$ in $\curvedLie_*$ is called \begin{itemize} \item a weak equivalence if, and only if, it belongs to the minimal class of filtered quasi-isomorphisms that satisfy the two out of three property; \item a fibration if, and only if, the underlying graded Lie algebra morphism, $f$, is a surjective morphism; \item a cofibration if, and only if, it has the LLP with respect to all acyclic fibrations. \end{itemize} \end{definition}
+\begin{definition} A morphism $(f,\alpha)\colon \mathfrak{g}\to\mathfrak{h}$ in $\curvedLie_*$ is called \begin{itemize} \item a weak equivalence if, and only if, it belongs to the minimal class of morphisms containing the filtered quasi-isomorphisms and satisfy the two out of three property; \item a fibration if, and only if, the underlying graded Lie algebra morphism, $f$, is a surjective morphism; \item a cofibration if, and only if, it has the LLP with respect to all acyclic fibrations. \end{itemize} \end{definition}

-Provided with this definition, some preliminary results will be discussed before showing that $\curvedLie_*$ is in fact a model category with this model structure.
+Some preliminary results will now be discussed before showing that $\curvedLie_*$ is in fact a model category with the above model structure.
 First it is helpful to look at some useful facts regarding filtered quasi-isomorphisms and the units of the adjunction given in Section \ref{sec_adjoint}.

-\begin{proposition} Given a filtered quasi-isomorphism $(f,\alpha):\mathfrak{g}\to\mathfrak{h}$, the induced morphism
+\begin{proposition} Given a filtered quasi-isomorphism $(f,\alpha)\colon \mathfrak{g}\to\mathfrak{h}$, the induced morphism

 is a quasi-isomorphism of $\mathscr{A}$.
-Conversely, given a quasi-isomorphism $g:A\to B$ of $\mathscr{A}$ the induced morphism
+Conversely, given a quasi-isomorphism $g\colon A\to B$ of $\mathscr{A}$ the induced morphism

-is a filtered quasi-isomorphism. \end{proposition} \begin{proof} In the first instance, there exist filtrations, $F$, on $\mathfrak{g}$ and $\mathfrak{h}$ such that $\gr_F (f,\alpha)$ is a quasi-isomorphism.
-These filtrations induce filtrations upon $\C (\mathfrak{g})$ and $\C(\mathfrak{h})$.
-Therefore, $\gr_F \C(f,\alpha)$ is a quasi-isomorphism and hence $\C (f,\alpha)$ is a quasi-isomorphism.
-Now for the converse statement; after applying the functor $\hatL$, take the filtration induced by maximal bracket length and since these brackets are built freely they preserve quasi-isomorphisms whence $\hatL (g)$ is a filtered quasi-isomorphism. \end{proof}
+is a filtered quasi-isomorphism. \end{proposition} \begin{proof} In the first instance, there exist filtrations on $\mathfrak{g}$ and $\mathfrak{h}$ such that $\gr_F (f,\alpha)$ is a quasi-isomorphism.
+These filtrations induce increasing and cocomplete filtrations upon $\C (\mathfrak{g})$ and $\C(\mathfrak{h})$.
+Therefore, $\gr_F \C(f,\alpha)$ is a quasi-isomorphism and---since the homology of chain complexes commutes with filtered colimits---$\C (f,\alpha)$ is a quasi-isomorphism.

+Now for the converse statement.
+After applying the contravariant functor $\hatL$, take the filtrations induced by the lower central series.
+Since the brackets are built freely they preserve quasi-isomorphisms, whence $\hatL (g)$ is a filtered quasi-isomorphism. \end{proof}